Abrar Hussain (general): Early life and education

-These qualities would continue to be the hallmark of Abrar Hussain for the rest of his eventful life.
+These qualities would continue to be the hallmark of Abrar Husain for the rest of his eventful life.

-In 1939, he graduated in history, political science and English literature from Allahbad University.
+In 1939, he graduated in history, political science and English literature from Allahabad University.
 On the outbreak of World War II, he joined the Indian Military Academy at Dehradun and was commissioned into the British Indian Army on 31 July 1940 and posted to 2nd Battalion of 10th Baluch Regiment (now 7 Baloch).

 His brother, Brig.
-Noor Ahmad Hussain, served as an aide-de-camp (ADC) to Muhammad Ali Jinnah.
+Noor Ahmad Husain, served as an aide-de-camp (ADC) to Muhammad Ali Jinnah.

+Military career

 World War II

 In October 1940, the 2/10th Baluch was dispatched to Malaya in anticipation of the impending war with Japan.
 On 8 December 1941, Japan invaded Malaya and rapidly overran the British forces, who surrendered on Singapore Island on 15 February 1942.
 Among the Allied Prisoners of War was 2/10th Baluch, who had given an excellent account of themselves despite the Allied defeat.

 The Japanese separated Indian officers and men from the British and subjected them to intense propaganda and pressure to join the Japanese-sponsored 'Indian National Army' (INA).
 The Baluchis mostly stood firm.
 Prominent among them was Lieutenant Abrar Hussain, who refused to betray his Honour.
 The Japanese sent him along with 150 recalcitrant Gurkhas for use as coastal mine-breaching suicide troops on successive island landings.
 After three such landings, the group arrived on the island of New Britain in the South Pacific, where they were used for building airstrips.
 Led by their gallant commander, the group remained defiant despite severe privations and cruelty of their Japanese captors.

 By 1945, the Allies had severely disrupted Japanese communications in the South Pacific resulting in starvation among the Japanese, who reportedly had turned to cannibalism.
 Lieutenant Abrar not only managed to survive, but also demanded and received the surrender of the thousand-strong Japanese garrison.